 Step 3: Viewings

-Successful applicants are then able to book onto and attend viewings at our vacant properties.
+Successful applicants are invited to book onto and attend viewings at our vacant properties.
 We treat viewings as the second stage of vetting.
-Small viewing groups means the LOWE representative can get to know the potential guardians and their suitability for the property prior to offering them a room.
+Small viewing groups means LOWE can get to know the potential guardians and their suitability for the property prior to offering them a room.
 This allows us to assess whether the candidate has understood their responsibility as a guardian, as well deciding where best they will be a good fit and contribute to the building and community.

 Step 4: Final checks